Harald Bluetooth: Reign

+Harald's Rebellion

 In the wake of Otto I's death, Harald attacked Saxony in 973.
 Otto II counter-attacked Harald in 974, conquering Haithabu, Dannevirke and possibly large parts of Jutland.
 Harald regained some of the seized territory in 983 when Otto II was defeated by the Saracens.

 As a consequence of Harald's army having lost to the Germans at the Danevirke in 974, he no longer had control of Norway, and Germans settled back into the border area between Scandinavia and Germany.
 They were driven out of Denmark in 983 by an alliance of Obodrite soldiers and troops loyal to Harald, but soon after, Harald was killed fighting off a rebellion led by his son Sweyn.
 He is believed to have died in 986, although several accounts claim 985 as his year of death.
 According to Adam of Bremen he died in Jumne/Jomsborg from his wounds.
 His body was brought back to the Trinity Church in Roskilde where he was buried.

 The Curmsun Disc, found in Groß-Weckow, Pomerania, (after 1945 Wiejkowo) is inscribed with "ARALD CVRMSVN" (Harald Gormson), calling him, in abbreviated Latin, "king of Danes, Scania, Jomsborg, town of Aldinburg".
 Based on this, Swedish archaeologist Sven Rosborn has proposed that Harald is buried at the church there, close to Jomsborg, in what is now Poland.

 From 1835 to 1977, it was wrongly believed that Harald ordered the death of the Haraldskær Woman, a bog body previously thought to be Gunnhild, Mother of Kings until radiocarbon dating proved otherwise.

 The Hiddensee treasure, a large trove of gold objects, was found in 1873 on the German island of Hiddensee in the Baltic Sea.
 It is believed that these objects belonged to Harald's family.

 Harald introduced the first nationwide coinage in Denmark.